-The Clinical and Translational Science Institute at Children's National (CTSI-CN) is proud to support Children's National Health System and The George Washington University research faculty and staff by providing a variety of supportive resources and tools.
+The Clinical and Translational Science Institute at Children's National (CTSI-CN) is proud to support Children's National Hospital and George Washington University research faculty and staff by providing a variety of supportive resources and tools.

 Cohort Discovery & Feasibility